sduvly/phase-1-woof-woof-js-practice/README.md

 using a json server.
 In order to do this, run `$ npm install -g json-server` and then `$ json-server --watch db.json`.

-This will setup the data on a server using restful routes at http://localhost:3000/pups.
+This will setuphttp the data on a server using restful routes at ://localhost:3000/pups.
 Go ahead and head to that url in your browser to view the data.
 Familiarize yourself with the attributes for each pup.
 Try going to `/pups/:id` to see an individual pup as well.